microsoft/DeepSpeed/docs/_posts/2020-09-09-sparse-attention.md

 date: 2020-09-09 01:00:00
 ---

 Attention-based deep learning models such as the transformers are highly effective in capturing relationship between tokens in an input sequence, even across long distances.
 As a result, they are used with text, image, and sound-based inputs, where the sequence length can be in thousands of tokens.
-However, despite the effectiveness of attention modules to capture long term dependencies, in practice, their application to long sequence input is limited by compute and memory requirements of the attention computation that grow quadratically, `O(n^2)`, with the sequence length n.
+However, despite the effectiveness of attention modules to capture long term dependencies, in practice, their application to long sequence input is limited by compute and memory requirements of the attention computation that grow quadratically, `O(n^2)`, with the sequence length `n`.

 To address this limitation, DeepSpeed offers a suite of sparse attention kernels --an instrumental technology that can reduce the compute and memory requirement of attention computation by orders-of-magnitude via block-sparse computation.
 The suite not only alleviates the memory bottleneck of attention calculation, but also performs sparse computation efficiently.
 Its APIs allow convenient integration with any transformer-based models.
 Along with providing a wide spectrum of sparsity structures, it has the flexibility of handling any user-defined block-sparse structures.
 More specifically, sparse attention (SA) can be designed to compute local attention between nearby tokens, or global attention via summary tokens computed with local attention.
 Moreover, SA can also allow random attention, or any combination of local, global, and random attention as shown in the following figure with blue, orange, and green blocks, respectively.
 As a result, SA decreases the memory footprint to `O(wn)`, in which `1 < w < n` is a parameter, whose value depends on the attention structure.